 Differences Between Face Milling and Peripheral Milling

 Face milling and peripheral milling operations both use a rotating CNC cutting vs laser cutting.
-However, the two CNC face milling operations are different, as shown in this section:
+However, the two CNC milling operations are different, as shown in this section:

 Position of Cutting the Workpiece

 The major face milling vs. peripheral milling distinction is the position of cutting the workpiece.
-In a face milling operation, the milling cutter faces the workpiece perpendicularly.
+In a milling operation, the milling cutter faces the workpiece perpendicularly.
 This means the top of the cutting tool removes the top of the workpiece.
 In contrast, the milling cutter in a peripheral milling operation is parallel to the workpiece.
 This means that the sides of the cutter grind away at the top of the workpiece.

 Large Material Removal Rate